Filecoin in 2021: Looking Back at a Year of Exponential Growth

 The product has grown quickly since launch, and now has over 21 million uploads stored in Filecoin across over 16,000 users.
 These NFTs include those minted by some of the largest marketplaces and minting services in the space, including OpenSea, OneOf, NFTPort, Makersplace, Jigstack, Curio, and more.

 There’s a ton of exciting new feature work in progress, from a faster HTTP endpoint for accessing NFT data stored on IPFS, to a large directory uploader app for 10,000 NFT drops, to delegated authorization for marketplaces and SDKs to have end-users upload directly to NFT.Storage.
 Later this year, the team aims to utilize decentralized technology breakthroughs like smart contracts and DAOs to progress the product vision to persist NFT data in a decentralized way.
-The team is also working on niftysave, an effort to index all NFTs and save their metadata and assets onto Filecoin to ensure no NFT data is lost.

 In 2021, Filecoin Green formed as a brand new project and had made great strides in turning Filecoin into the world’s most verifiably sustainable blockchain!